satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Smith, R. (2006).
 Peer review: a flawed process at the heart of science and journals.
 Journal of the Royal Society of Medicine, 99(4):178.\ :sup:``[d] <#cmnt4>`_`\

+Vi ́egas, F., Wattenberg, M., and Dave, K. (2004).
+Studying cooperation and conflict between authors with history flow visualizations.
+In Proceedings of the SIGCHI conference on Human factors in computing systems, pages 575–582.
+ACM.

 --------------